projectestac/jclic-repo/REPO_STRUCTURE.md

 Each project has a subdirectory in this root structure.
 For example, the "demo" project is located in:<br/>
 https://clic.xtec.cat/projects/demo

 Some projects can have subprojects.
-For example, the "cs18" module of the [Andrómeda](https://projectes.xtec.cat/clic/ca/repo/?text=andr%C3%B3meda&subject=soc) project resides in:<br/>
+For example, the "cs18" module of the [Andrómeda](https://projectes.xtec.cat/clic/ca/repo/?text=andr%C3%B3meda&subject=soc) (codename "androcs") project resides in:<br/>
 https://clic.xtec.cat/projects/androcs/cs18

 The full list of projects is always here:<br/>